211018jwa/training/project-0/project-0-requirements.md

 ## Description
 You are developing a simple API for a bank.

-Leveraging Java 8 and following test driven development (TDD), create a RESTful API application that supports two main resources: clients and accounts.
+Leveraging Java 8, create a RESTful API application that supports two main resources: clients and accounts.

 ### Technologies
 1. Java